nfrechette/acl-ue4-plugin/Docs/decompression_performance.md

 Once this is done and you have quit the application, you should see a new CSV file located here: `...\ACLPlayground\Saved\StagedBuilds\WindowsNoEditor\ACLPlayground\Saved\Profiling\CSV`.

-To get the above graphs, this process is ran twice: once with the default compression used by UE4 and once more with ACL.
+To get the above graphs, this process is ran twice: once with the default compression used by UE and once more with ACL.
 This will yield two CSV files for the next step.

 ### CSV post-process